syslink-sh/OHNISHJ/README.md

 # OHNISHJ Translator

-A text encoding/decoding tool that converts text to and from the OHNISHJ format using a Windows 7 Aero interface.
+A text encoding/decoding tool that converts text to and from the OHNISHJ format.

 [View the website](https://ohnishj.syslink.dev)